 After visiting several more beaches we decided to focus on the next day.
 We found a beautiful bay surrounded by pine trees and spent the night there.
 The sleep you get when on a calm sea and in the middle of nowhere is something to remember.
 It is definitely more refreshing and the relaxation caused by the overall change of mind-set is sure to put you asleep faster and easier.
 This is something that cannot be achieved when under constant pressure in a big city like Hamburg.

 When we had our usual late evening talk before we left for our cabins, we all noticed the change in our sleep.
 It was great to have a good night sleep for a change, we unanimously agreed.
 And so we let ourselves to take over by yet another night, eagerly awaiting the next day to come and bring about new adventures …

 Next Stop – Korčula Island

 It was day 6 of our cruise!
 The perception of time is really altered when escaping the time pressure people get used to.
 It felt so liberating to get rid of that awful feeling of living under a nasty dictatorship, things like timetables and other methods of controlling our everyday life, create.
 On the other hand, the past six days seemed to go past us so fast … If only there was a method to slow down the passing of time for good things in life!
 Like our cruise.

 Our first stop for the day was Vela Luka.
-Even though it was established as late as in 19. century it gained a great strategic importance and has many important residues of it once famous past.
+Even though it was established as late as in 19. century it gained great strategic importance and has many important residues of it once-famous past.